-Key, key combination, or mouse action Result Enter Completes a switch in the Main window and exits the OSCAR interface.
+Key, key combination, or mouse action Result Escape In the OSCAR main window: Close the OSCAR interface and return to the status flag on the desktop.
+In all other windows: Close the current window, without saving changes, and return to the previous window.
+In pop-up windows: Close the pop-up window and return to the current window.
+Alt+X Close the current window, without saving changes, and return to the previous window.
+Alt+O Click OK and return to the previous window.
+Alt+port number Select a target device to be scanned; port number is the port number of the target device.
+Enter Completes a switch in the Main window and exits the OSCAR interface.
 Click on an editable field to select the text for editing and enable the Left and Right arrow keys to move the cursor.
 Press Enter to quit the edit mode.
 Print Screen, Backspace Return to the previously selected target device.
 Print Screen, Alt+0 Disconnect the user from the selected target device.
 Note that the zero must be typed on the main keyboard, not the numeric keypad.
 Print Screen, Pause Start the screen saver immediately and lock the user, if it is password-protected.
 Up Arrow or Down Arrow Move the cursor from line to line in a list.
 Right Arrow or Left Arrow When editing text in a field: Move within the text in the field.
 All other conditions: Move the cursor from column to column in a list.
 Page Up or Page Down Page through a list or help window.
 Home or End Move the cursor to the top or bottom of a list.
 Delete Delete the selected characters in a field or the selected item in the scan list.
-For more information about scan lists see "Scanning the switching system" on page 35.
+For more information about scan lists see "Scanning the switching system" on page 39.